 A: Satanic Bay Area is not an official chapter of the Satanic Temple, although many of our members are also TST members and we sometimes collaborate with TST chapters.
 No affiliation with TST is necessary to participate in SBA.

 Q: How can I get involved or learn more?

-A: Satanic Bay Area hosts a monthly meet and greet at Wicked Grounds Coffee shop in San Francisco on the second Thursday of every month, and all comers are welcome.
-Check our events page and calendar for upcoming social hours, political actions, and Black Masses.
+A: Satanic Bay Area hosts a monthly meet and greet at Wicked Grounds Coffee Shop in San Francisco on the second Thursday of every month, and all comers are welcome.
+Check our calendar for upcoming social hours, political actions, and Black Masses.